ggreco77/GWsky/README.md

 # GWsky: tiling the skymap in Fields of View

-GWsky script is a Python script to generate iteratively pointing positions given a specific instrumental Field of View (FoV) and a specific telescope site.
+GWsky is a Python script to generate iteratively pointings given an instrumental Field of View (FoV).
 The script aims to split up into several independent areas the large error boxes of gravitational wave triggers.

-GWsky defines a sequence of Fields of View (FoV) centers from a fixed position (e.g., from the position corresponding maximum skymap probability) over the sky.
-Intercardinal and cardinal directions are allowed.
+GWsky defines a sequence of Fields of View (FoV) from a fixed position over the sky (e.g., from the highest probability pixel.).
+The intercardinal and cardinal directions are allowed.
 The results are displayed in Aladin Sky Atlas (http://aladin.u-strasbg.fr/) using the SAMPIntegratedClient class.
-The airmass at the FoV center and the integrated probability (%) are provided in real time.
-Moreover, specifying the ID of a catalog, a query request to the Vizier database is sent.
-The items are listed in each FoV.
+The airmass and the integrated probability are provided in real time.
+Moreover, specifying the ID of a catalog, a query request to the Vizier database is sent; the relative items are listed in each FoV.
-Interactively, users can enter any specific objects to display in the Aladin plans for further analysis.

     The FoV sequence is generated along the coordinate grid; no roll angle is provided in this release.
 The FoV centers are evenly spaced assuming that the shortest angular distance between two points on the celestial sphere is measured along a great circle that passes through both of them:

                             cosθ=sinδ1sinδ2+cosδ1cosδ2cos(α1−α2),